dnulnets/consent/README.md

 ## Installing and running it

-You need to have the following installed, I have indicated the version i am currently running.
+You need to have the following installed.
+I have indicated the version i am currently running.
 Newer or older might work as well:
-- geth - 1.6.5-stable-cf87713d
+- geth - 1.6.5-stable-cf87713d - make sure it is started before running express.
+Otherwise express will not start.
 - node - v7.10.0
-- mongo - 2.6.10
+- mongo - 2.6.10 - make sure the daemon is started before running express.
+Otherwise express will not start.

 The following directory structure is recommended: